Kenrick J. Mock

 UNIVERSITY SERVICE ACTIVITIES

-- Faculty Associate for Undergraduate Research, University Honors College, 2012-current.
-Assist the Dean and Director of Undergraduate Research on assessment of undergraduate research activities, management of the grant program, development of a proposed GER research course, and other activities to promote undergraduate research.
+- Faculty Associate for Undergraduate Research, University Honors College, 2012-2014.
+Assisted the Dean and Director of Undergraduate Research on assessment of undergraduate research activities, management of the grant program, development of a proposed GER research course, and other activities to promote undergraduate research.

 - Faculty Associate and Chair of the Undergraduate Research Task Force, 2009-2012.

-Organize and lead the task force in activities to promote undergraduate research at UAA, including faculty mentoring, administration of undergraduate research grants, creation of new grants, and organizing a yearly undergraduate research symposium.
+Organized and led the task force to promote undergraduate research at UAA, including faculty mentoring, administration of undergraduate research grants, creation of new grants, and organizing a yearly undergraduate research symposium.

-- GER Assessment Task Force, 2012-current.
-Development of an assessment plan for the GERs at UAA.
+- GER Assessment Task Force, 2012-2014.
+Development of an assessment plan for GER courses at UAA.

 - International and Intercultural Task Force Member, 2011-2012.
-Finalizing International & Intercultural Learning Outcomes and implementing an inventory.
+Developed International & Intercultural Learning Outcomes and implemented an I&I inventory.
 Co-chair of the I&I Inventory Subcommittee.

 - Faculty Mentoring Manual, 2007-2008, 2010-2011.
 With Eric Murphy & Shannon Donovan, developed a manual on mentoring undergraduates in research at UAA for the Honors College.
 Second edition scheduled to be published in 2011.